Nurse Practitioner Service Establishment

-The Programme is funded through to Dec 2024, and is from both the health providers and the NP (or NP trainee).
+The Programme is funded through to December 2024.
+Applications can be from either the health providers or the NP (or NP trainee), or ideally both.
 Preferentially, the health provider and the NP (NP trainee) will already have a working relationship, or the intent to work together.
 Where either the health provider or the NP (or NP trainee) do not have an existing relationship, efforts will be made to connect health providers with potential NPs (NP trainees).

 The purpose of the NP Service Establishment Programme is to improve access to mental health and addiction (MH&A) services in primary health care and community settings by supporting NPs (and ENs) into positions with health providers.
 Equity and achieving equitable outcomes, underpins the Programme.

 - Establish NP positions into PHC and community settings where the NPs have a substantive role in delivering MH&A services

 - Promote the contribution of NPs in PHC and community settings to provide mental health and addiction services

 - Work in partnership to co-design NP positions in health providers

 - Prioritise Māori participation in the workforce and Māori service delivery models